GOD the FATHER, GOD the SON | 10 Things You Should Know About Immanuel | Special Episode

 21:36 JESUS in the Book of Enoch

-24:19 A response to the trinity analogy
+24:19 A new look at the trinity analogy

 26:13 Song: O Come, O Come Immanuel